BostonBSD/financials/README.md

 Other pattern indicators such as Williams %R, MACD, the moving average crossover, Commodity Channel Index, stochastic oscillator, etc.

-In the distant future, or perhaps not at all, we could try to implement linear and probabilistic optimization for equity decision making.
+In the distant future, or perhaps not at all, we could try to implement linear and probabilistic optimization for equity decision making [the lpsolve library looks promising].

 Migration to more Gnomish datatypes and style, etc.  I started this project to learn C [coming from a C++ background] and Gtk, now that we're entering beta mode, it's time to make it more canonical.